Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - Operating cost: Infrared saunas are generally more energy-efficient; traditional saunas draw more power to heat the air and stones.

-- Feel: Infrared heat feels gentle, penetrating, and easier to tolerate for longer sessions — often a better choice for sensitive skin or lower heat tolerance.
-Traditional heat feels intense, enveloping, and steamy — ideal if you love that classic Nordic sauna “wow” factor.
+- Feel: Infrared heat feels gentle, surrounding, and easier to tolerate for longer sessions, often a better choice for people who prefer gentler heat or lower heat tolerance.
+Traditional heat feels intense, enveloping, and steamy, ideal if you love that classic Nordic sauna “wow” factor.

 Let’s look more closely at what each style actually feels like, how it works, and which situations it’s best suited for.